How to Install Basket Weave Tiles?(2021 Version)

 You may choose to install a layer of cement board first.

-Or use instead.
+Or use a latex adhesive instead.
 Also, make sure the surface is clean an flat.

 2. Mark Basket Weave Tile Layout